Aiven-Open/klaw/README.md

 To get Kafkawize running on your local machine or server, please follow the instructions mentioned in [GettingStarted - ReadTheDocs](https://kafkawize.readthedocs.io/en/latest/getting_started.html)

+### Download

+You can download the full latest Kafkawize software bundle including documentation from https://kafkawize.com/download/

 ### Prerequisites

 ```